0xlunar/roundup/README.md

 ## Using PWA

-If you wish to use PWA for your mobile devices, you must setup TLS support, PWA doesn't like to work on non-public facing servers, so you may get insecure connection errors on your browser but it is fine.
+If you wish to use PWA for your mobile devices, you must set up TLS support, PWA doesn't like to work on non-public facing servers, so you may get insecure connection errors on your browser, but it is fine.
 App Icons also won't work.
 (if someone has a fix, please open a PR)

 ## Notice about TheMovieDB

-Currently it is not fully setup, and should not be used in it's current state.
+Currently, it is not fully setup, and should not be used in its current state.
 By not supplying an API Key in the config file it will default to IMDb instead.

 ## Trailers not working?

-Simply by adding an API Key for Youtube they should start to appear in your searches.
+Simply by adding an API Key for YouTube they should start to appear in your searches.
 Note: Some trailers may not show for various reasons.

 ## Trackers